numfocus/DISCOVER-Cookbook/README.md

   * Stereotyping

 **Inclusive Atmosphere**
-  * Giving participants room to be who they are
+  * Giving Participants Room to Be Who They Are
-  * Being respectful
+  * Being Respectful
-  * Being open
+  * Being Open
   * Embracing Diverse Voices and Experiences